Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

                         default, so an update cannot start alerting on a fleet nobody has looked at yet.
 65: is what field practice suggests.
+Example: `--critical-health-mark=65:` --critical-temperature CRIT_TEMPERATURE
+                        CRIT threshold in degrees Celsius.
+Off by default, because a healthy operating temperature depends on the drive model and on where the array stands.
+Example:
+                        `--critical-temperature=50`
-Example: `--critical-health-mark=65:` --critical-wear CRIT_WEAR
+  --critical-wear CRIT_WEAR
                         CRIT threshold for the wear of a disk, as a Nagios range in percent of its service life used up.
 Spinning